 Bebop Deluxe play at the Students’ Union at Edgbaston, relying on material from Sunburst Finish, an awesome creation, but the sound is awful in the Union Hall, so I spend most of the evening in the bar opposite – you could still hear the band clearly from there.

-Planxty also played the Halls of Residence sometime.
+Planxty played one of the Halls of Residence at Birmingham University sometime.

 Deaf School was interesting but I don’t remember the location at all……

 And then comes Roxy Music at Bingley Hall, celebrating their history and new album Siren.
 Pure class.
 They’d knicked some of the musicians from Kokomo by now !